nonblocking/mashroom/packages/plugin-packages/mashroom-portal-remote-app-registry/README.md

 ### Mashroom Portal Remote App Registry

 Plugin for [Mashroom Server](https://www.mashroom-server.com), a **Integration Platform for Microfrontends**.

 Adds a remote app registry to _Mashroom Portal_.
 Scans periodically a list of remote servers for Portal Apps.
 It expects the _package.json_ (containing the _mashroom_ property) to be exposed at _/_.
 You can find an example remote app here: [Mashroom Demo Remote Portal App](https://github.com/nonblocking/mashroom-demo-remote-portal-app).

-It also comes with an Admin Ui (_/portal-remote-app-registry/admin_) and a REST API to add and remote URL's.
+It also comes with an Admin UI (_/portal-remote-app-registry/admin_) and a REST API to add and remote URL's.
 The Admin UI allows adding a URL temporary only for the current session.

 Rewrites the _resourcesRoot_ and rest proxy _targetUri_ properties if necessary (when they point to the local filesystem or localhost).

 *Example:*

 ```json
 {